 “Van Allen Probe observations have been the subject of over 600 publications to date in refereed journals, and over 55 Ph.D. theses have used Van Allen Probe observations,” said David Sibeck, Van Allen Probes mission scientist at NASA’s Goddard Space Flight Center in Greenbelt, Maryland.

-With instruments measuring electromagnetic fields and charged particles, the Van Allen Probes explored the invisible phenomena shepherding particles in and around the belts.
+With instruments measuring electromagnetic fields and charged particles, the Van Allen Probes explored the invisible phenomena of shepherding particles in and around the belts.
 It made discoveries about the architecture of the belts and the forces shaping them.
 Just as ocean storms on Earth can create giant waves, space weather, caused by the Sun, can create plasma waves, where seas of particles are tossed by electromagnetic fields.
 The Van Allen Probes pioneered new explorations into the dynamics of these waves and their effects on our near-Earth environment.

 “The Van Allen Probes rewrote the textbook on radiation belt physics,” said Sasha Ukhorskiy, Van Allen Probes project scientist at Johns Hopkins APL, which also designed and built the spacecraft.
 “The spacecraft used uniquely capable instruments to unveil radiation belt features that were all but invisible to previous sensors, and discovered many new physical mechanisms of radiation belt acceleration and loss.”

 In celebration of the mission’s success, here are ten select discoveries, listed in chronological order, made by the Van Allen Probes.

 - The Van Allen belts were first discovered in 1958 and for decades scientists thought there were only two concentric belts.
 But days after the Van Allen Probes launched, scientists discovered that during times of intense solar activity, a third belt can form.